Separating Truth / From Tradition

 It is this aspect of Jesus (understanding what happened to his human soul/spirit) that is so critically important in determining if our understanding of God “in” Christ is correct and does it support who we proclaim Jesus to be.

-Not surprisingly this is a very unwelcome topic that most church leaders try to avoid; and for very good reason.
-The following three sets of questions reveals why.
+Not surprisingly this is a very unwelcome topic that most church leaders try to avoid and for a very good reason.
+The following three sets of questions reveal why.

 - distinguish the difference between being “totally human” from that of being “totally God”; and

 - distinguish the difference between having the “Spirit of God” from the “spirit of man”; that which makes man human and separates him (his humanity) from being God.

 Q1.
 Have you ever wondered how Jesus could actually be BOTH (totally Man) and (totally God) “literally” as we claim without being contradictory?

 The Issue The Church Didn’t Explain To You: